retr0-13/linuxallremote/README.md

 - download RAT for android;
 - creating Reverse Shell with metasploit;
 - manage docker containers and images;
+- download and use the last PoC remote exploits;

 and much more...